Located in: Queen Victoria Market

 My mum and dad bought the business in 1974.

-One day, this shop came up and my mum said that it would be a good idea to buy it.
+One day, this shop came up for sale and my mum said that it would be a good idea to buy it.
 The shop was Herbert Adams back then, a cake shop which sold old Australian style pastries.
 My parents transformed it into what we see today.

 My mum passed away 22 years ago, and dad has taken a back-seat since then.